IBM/aspera-cli/CONTRIBUTING.md

   > **Note:** Alternatively, use an existing key or generate one, and then `make new-cert`

-- The maintainer build the signed gem.
+- The maintainer builds the signed gem.

   The gem is signed with the public certificate found in `certs` and the private key (kept secret by maintainer).